R v Pan; R v Sawyer: Sawyer case

-Justice Abour, writing for the unanimous Court, held that there was no violation of the Charter on any of the issues.
+Justice Arbour, writing for the unanimous Court, held that there was no violation of the Charter on any of the issues.

 Opinion of the Court

 Arbour considered the origins of the common law jury secrecy rule.
 It prohibits the court from receiving any evidence on how the jury came to their decision.
 However, this does not include extrinsic evidence to the deliberation process.
 So evidence of outside forces attempting to influence the jury is admissible, but testimony from the jury of whether they were influenced is not admissible.

 Arbour found that the secrecy rule and section 649 of the Code did not violate section 7.
 The rules are to help "ensure that jurors feel comfortable freely expressing their views in the jury room and that jurors who hold minority viewpoints do not feel pressured to retreat from their opinions because of possible negative repercussions associated with the disclosure of their positions."
 Evidence of jury tampering would have a greater effect to undermine an acquittal than a conviction.
 The erosion of the secrecy of the jury would have a negative impact on the ability of a jury to decide and would affect individual's right to jury trial under section 11(f) of the Charter.
 It is required under the principles of fundamental justice to have an impartial jury.

 Arbour then examines the rules within the context of the Criminal Code and found that other provisions of the Code complement the functioning of the rules to ensure that juries are free of biases.

 In conclusion, she found that the Code provision and the common law rule were valid and did not violate the Charter, but that a comprehensive study of the jury trial process could be revealing on whether there is any need for a change.